minutemailer/react-popup/README.md

 ## Install

 For now this component is only available as a CommonJS module and is for the moment not available on npm or any other package manager.
 So to install, just drop this folder in your project and require it.
-The module exports a "Manager" and a React Component.
+The module exports a react component with static methods.
 Here's a simple example:

-    var popup          = require('./react-popup').Manager,
+    var Popup = require('./react-popup').Manager;
-        PopupComponent = require('./react-popup').Component

     React.render(
-    	<PopupComponent />,
+    	<Popup />,
     	document.getElementById('popupContainer')
     );

-    popup.alert('This is an alert popup');
+    Popup.alert('This is an alert popup');

 ## Configuration

 You configure the popup by passing properties to the component.
 Available options are:

-    <PopupComponent
+    <Popup
         className="mm-popup"
         btnClass="mm-popup__btn"
         closeBtn={true}